across the world

 Marketing should be an essential component of your law firm’s business development strategy.
 Your marketing plans help you achieve most of your business development objectives; both complement each other and have mutual dependence.

-When it comes to lead generating, marketing includes sharing valuable, informative, helpful content through email marketing, events, publications, and social media.
+When it comes to lead generation, marketing includes sharing valuable, informative, helpful content through email marketing, events, publications, and social media.
 Business development with lead nurturing can incorporate emails, phone calls, meetings, and other social interactions.

 On the whole, marketing and business development contribute to generating value for your law firm.
 Both consistently work together to build your firm’s reputation and make it a brand name people can trust.